TKassis/OrgaQuant/README.md

 ## Custom Models
 If you have certain types of organoids for which the trained model provided here does not work we might be able to create a new trained model for you and make it available here if you share some of your images with us.
 Please raise the request as a [Github Issue](https://github.com/TKassis/OrgaQuant/issues).
-If you would like to train your own model, you make follow the instructions given for the
+If you would like to train your own model, you may follow the instructions given for the
 [Keras RetinaNet package](https://github.com/fizyr/keras-retinanet).

 ## Contributing